Indigenous Initiatives at Western Law

 Western has a long tradition of leading indigenous graduates.
 Norman Lickers, the only First Nations person to be called to the Ontario bar between 1865 and 1966, graduated from Western.
 In more recent times, Western Law alumna Roberta Jamieson was the first woman from a First Nation to graduate from law school (1976).
 Among her numerous achievements, Jamieson served as the first female Ombudsman of Ontario (1989-99) and the first woman elected Chief of the Six Nations of the Grand River Territory (2001-04).
 She was appointed President and CEO of INDspire in 2004 (formerly the National Aboriginal Achievement Foundation).
 She is also a Member of the Order of Canada.
 Today, our indigenous graduates work in a variety of fields, from private practice, to advising Indian bands, to working at high levels in government and as members of the judiciary.

-In 2016-17, Western Law will be hosting Brenda Young, Community Justice Director for the Chippewas of the Thames First Nation, as part of the Law Foundation of Ontario’s Community Leadership in Justice Fellowship program.
-Young will focus her studies on indigenous economic justice, and will lead workshops for faculty and students.
+In 2016-17, Western Law hosted Brenda Young, Community Justice Director for the Chippewas of the Thames First Nation, as part of the Law Foundation of Ontario’s Community Leadership in Justice Fellowship program.
+Young focused her studies on indigenous economic justice, and will lead workshops for faculty and students.
 Read more

 Reflecting our commitment to ensuring equitable access to legal education, Western Law offers a special admissions category for Aboriginal applicants.
 Learn more